 Forming a Series LLC can be a simple and cost-effective way to structure your real estate holdings while minimizing the risk they can have on each other.
 If you are thinking about establishing a Series LLC, here are six reasons why this type of formation would be the right choice for your real estate business.

-Series LLCs Help You Organize Your Real Estate Assets
+1. Series LLCs Help You Organize Your Real Estate Assets

-Once you set up a series LLC, it is much easier to create your subsidiary or “mini” LLCs that will operate under the master company.
-Each “series” is organized using the Operating Agreement, which needs to describe the intended structure in detail in order to ensure compliance.
+Once you set up a Series LLC, it is much easier to create your subsidiary or cell LLCs that will operate under the parent (or master) company.
+Each subsidiary or “series” is organized using the original Operating Agreement for the parent LLC.
+The LLC Operating Agreement for your real estate business needs to describe the intended structure in detail in order to ensure compliance.
 With this type of company, each subsidiary LLC acts as a business-within-the-business.
-Each mini-LLC will have its own:
+Each cell LLC will also have its own:

 - Bank account

-Series LLCs Can Lessen Risk
+5. Series LLCs Can Lessen Risk

-Real estate investors are often advised to separate their holdings for one very simple reason: Doing so can lessen the risk of any one property affecting the others due to a lawsuit, bankruptcy or other unexpected liability issues.
+Real estate investors are often advised to separate their holdings for one very simple reason: doing so can lessen the risk of any one property affecting the others due to a lawsuit, bankruptcy or other unexpected liability issues.